 If you see patients, malpractice insurance is required.
-MSM provides professional liability insurance for faculty who perform services on behalf of MSM and MMA.
+MSM provides professional liability insurance for faculty who perform services on behalf of MSM and MHC.
 Our professional liability policy contains the following condition:

-The individual(s) listed below is insured as long as he/she is a physician on the faculty of the MSM, Inc. and performing services on behalf of MSM or Morehouse Medical Associates, Inc.
+The individual(s) listed below is insured as long as he/she is a physician on the faculty of the MSM, Inc. and performing services on behalf of MSM or Morehouse Healthcare, Inc.

 This condition is viewed as a limitation of coverage by several of the hospitals in which our faculty see patients on our behalf.
 These hospitals ask that we provide evidence that our full-time faculty, for whom we send a certificate of insurance, are in fact practicing only on our behalf.
-All professional services must be billed through MMA.
-Faculty may not directly bill patients or third party payers for services rendered, seek to collect amounts billed by MMA for such services, or seek to bill or collect for such services any amount in excess of the amount billed by MMA for such services.
-In addition, any professional income from any source

-(including, without limitation, honoraria in excess of \$1,000 and legal expert witness fees in excess of \$1,000), which is owed to or received by a faculty member, shall be acknowledged to be the income of MMA and shall be paid to MMA.
-Our insurance does not cover you for services not billed through MMA or not provided on behalf of MSM or MMA.
-Consequently full time faculty are not allowed to "moonlight" outside of the practice plan or allow non MMA physicians to provide coverage for MMA patients at any facility without explicit permission from the dean and the MMA executive director.
+All professional services must be billed through MHC.
+Faculty may not directly bill patients or third party payers for services rendered, seek to collect amounts billed by MHC for such services, or seek to bill or collect for such services any amount in excess of the amount billed by MHC for such services.
+Our insurance does not cover you for services not billed through MHC or not provided on behalf of MSM or MHC.
+Consequently full time faculty are not allowed to "moonlight" outside of the practice plan or allow non-MHC physicians to provide coverage for MHC patients at any facility without explicit permission from the senior.
+Associate Dean for Clinical Affairs and the MHC executive director.

-For part time clinical faculty, MSM provides medical liability insurance to cover only those responsibilities and patients explicitly stated in your faculty appointment letter.
+For part time clinical faculty, MSM provides medical liability insurance to cover only those patient care responsibilities explicitly stated in your faculty appointment letter.
 MSM does not provide medical liability insurance to cover responsibility for your private patients.
-If you see patients unrelated to your responsibilities at MSM, your must secure and maintain from a carrier approved by the State of Georgia professional liability coverage with limits of not less than \$1,000,000 per occurrence.
+If you see patients unrelated to your responsibilities at MSM, you must secure and maintain, from a carrier approved by the State, Georgia professional liability coverage with limits of not less than

+\$1,000,000 per occurrence.
 A copy of the declarations page of your medical liability policy, which covers your responsibility for private patients, is required by MSM before your appointment can become effective.
 If your coverage lapses, you must notify us immediately, and your appointment to the faculty will become null and void unless other arrangements are made.